bpython/curtsies/readme.md

 TerminalController
 ------------------

+A TerminalController object can also be used to issue commands to the terminal, such as "Put the cursor at row 17, column 50" and "Clear the screen."
+See source of terminalcontrol.py for details.

+Within the (context-manager) context of a TerminalController, an in-stream is put in raw mode or cbreak mode, and keypresses are stored to be reported later.
+SIGINT and SIGWINCH events are caught and reported the same way.
+An out-stream is used to send messages to the terminal.

 `TerminalController.get_event()` waits for a keypress or other event, such as window change or interrupt signal.
 To see what a keypress is called, try `python -m fmtstr.terminalcontroller` and play around.
 Key events are unicode